ibm-cloud-docs/vmwaresolutions/netapp/np_orderinginstances.md

 The number of ESXi servers of a NetApp ONTAP Select instance is 4 by default.
 You cannot change it.
 All the ESXi servers share the same configuration.

-## Licensing settings

-You must upload four NetApp licensing files, because each of the four {{site.data.keyword.baremetal_short}} requires one license.
-Contact your NetApp sales team to procure the appropriate licensing for your high performance or high capacity deployment.

 ## Procedure

-1. Click **Getting Started** on the left navigation pane.
+1. From the {{site.data.keyword.cloud_notm}} Catalog, click **VMware** on the left navigation pane, and then click **NetApp ONTAP Select** in the **Virtual Data Centers** section.
-2. On the **NetApp ONTAP Select** card, click **Order Instance**.
+2. On the **NetApp ONTAP Select** page, click **Create**.
-3. On the **Basics** page, specify the following required information:
+3. On the **NetApp ONTAP** page, enter the instance name.
-   1. Enter the instance name.
-   2. Enter the root domain name, subdomain label, and host name prefix.
-   3. Select the {{site.data.keyword.CloudDataCent_notm}} to host the instance.
-   4. Complete the Bare Metal configuration.
-    1. Select the Bare Metal Server configuration.
-    2. For **Number of {{site.data.keyword.baremetal_short}}**, four ESXi servers are required and added by default.
+4. Complete the network interface settings by entering the **Hostname Prefix**, **Subdomain Label**, and **Domain Name**.
-4. On the **Basics** page under **Licensing**, click **Add files** to upload four NetApp license files that are required by the four {{site.data.keyword.baremetal_short}}.
-Click **Next**.
+5. Complete the licensing settings by clicking **Add License Files** to upload four NetApp license files that are required by the four {{site.data.keyword.baremetal_short}}.
+6. Complete the Bare Metal Server settings:
+   1. Select the {{site.data.keyword.CloudDataCent_notm}} to host the instance.
+   2. Select the Bare Metal Server configuration.
-5. On the **Summary** page, verify the instance configuration before you place the order.
+7. On the **Order Summary** pane, verify the instance configuration before you place the order.
     1. Review the settings for the instance.
-   2. Click the link or links of the terms that apply to your order, and ensure that you agree with these terms before you order the instance.
-   3. Review the estimated cost of the instance by clicking the price link under **Estimated Cost**.
+    2. Review the estimated cost of the instance.
+Click **Pricing details** to generate a PDF summary.
 To save or print your order summary, click the **Print** or **Download** icon on the upper right of the PDF window.
+    3. Ensure that the account to be charged is correct and then select the **I understand that the account listed below will be charged** check box.
+    4. Click the link or links of the terms that apply to your order.
+Ensure that you agree with these terms and then select the **I have read and agreed to the Third-Party Service Agreements listed below** check box.
-   4. Click **Create**.
+    5. Click **Provision**.

 ## Results

 The deployment of the instance starts automatically.
-You receive confirmation that the order is being processed and you can check the status of the deployment by viewing the instance details.
+You will receive confirmation that the order is being processed and you can check the status of the deployment by viewing the instance details.

 When the instance is successfully deployed, the components that are described in [NetApp ONTAP Select instance components](../netapp/np_netappoverview.html#netapp-ontap-select-instance-components) are installed on your VMware virtual platform.